buy modafinil new york Thanks to the folks at Friendly WiFi for this blog post.

 Choosing to become a Friendly WiFi site means you can ensure that your WiFi is safe and secure and that access to inappropriate material is blocked.
 By displaying the consumer recognised ‘digital tick’ kitemark logo you can show your customers that the public WiFi services on offer reach an industry standard level of filtering.
 You can communicate to customers that you support the ongoing safeguarding of children by displaying the ‘Friendly WiFi’ logo on your website, landing page and shop window.
 You can also be part of a larger educational initiative designed to teach children and young people about how to stay safe online when outside of the home.

-Why do we need Friendly WiFi?
+go to site Why do we need Friendly WiFi?

 Last summer some of the UK’s leading children’s charities went direct to Westminster and David Cameron as they had big concerns over what children and young people could see online when using public WiFi on their phones, tablets and consoles.
 It was agreed that as a minimum requirement access to pornographic websites and child abuse images should be blocked and last August the UK’s main WiFi providers added filters to all of their standard public WiFi services to do just that.
 David Cameron went one step further and requested that an independent body should be put in place to run a nationwide scheme to check and verify on an ongoing basis that public WiFi services were monitored and access to inappropriate material remain blocked.